Namudril/DayZ/README.md

 # DayZ
-Help the survivors in DayZ community
+Helping the survivors in DayZ community
 Here are some useful scripts to ease your everyday experience with DayZ

 kill-dayz.bat